-The following sections describe the types of aquatic habitats that could be present in the study area, including habitats for freshwater and anadromous fish, amphibians, turtles, mollusks, urchins, crustaceans, and aquatic macroinvertebrates that could be affected by the facilities considered in this PEIS.
-The Washington Priority Habitat types that could be affected by the facilities include instream, freshwater wetland, and fresh deepwater habitats (WDFW 2023).
+The following sections describe the types of aquatic habitats that could be present in the study area, including habitats for freshwater and anadromous fish, amphibians, turtles, mollusks, urchins, crustaceans, and aquatic macroinvertebrates that could be affected by utility-scale solar projects.
+The Washington Priority Habitat types that could be affected by the projects include instream, freshwater wetland, and fresh deepwater habitats (WDFW 2023).